xwmario/Warez/README.md

 ## File Sharing Tools
 - [FilePizza](https://file.pizza/) Free peer-to-peer file transfers in your browser.
 - [DBREE](https://dbr.ee/) DBREE is a simplistic and easy way to upload and share any type of file.
+- [uds - Unlimited Google Drive Storage by splitting binary files into base64](https://github.com/stewartmcgown/uds) Open source utility to split your files into babse64 parts which are small enough to be uploaded to Google Doc's.

 ## Stream Synchronisation
 - [/r/Movie_Club](https://www.reddit.com/r/Movie_Club) Where you can get together with strangers and watch a great movie every week!